Industrial Cameras from Basler

 Uses for Industrial Cameras

 An industrial camera can be used for a broad range of different applications.
 Line scan cameras like the racer are often used to inspect endless webbed materials, for example in print inspection.
-Area scan cameras such as the ace, dart, pulse, Basler beat, aviator, pilot and scout are used in a variety of factory automation applications, especially for identifying, sorting and inspecting parts.
+Area scan cameras such as the ace, dart, pulse and Basler beat are used in a variety of factory automation applications, especially for identifying, sorting and inspecting parts.
 Basler industrial cameras are also used in intelligent traffic systems as well as for retail and microscopy applications.

 Basler sets standards